aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 **Figure 2.
 Stack creation complete.**

 While the lab is building, let’s preview what will happen next.
 Upon stack completion, several Apache containers will be running.
-The Apache home directory will be mapped to an EFS volume.
-The volume will be empty therefore when you visit the site, you will see a HTTP error.
+The Apache root directory will be mapped to an EFS volume.
+The volume will be empty so when you visit the site, you will see a HTTP error.
 To fix that, you will add a simple *index.php* file and the Apache containers will serve that.
-If you change the contents of *index.php*, the changes are available to the containers immeadiately.
+If you change the contents of *index.php*, the changes are visible to all containers immediately.

 Explore the lab
 ===============

 Proceed once the stack status says **CREATE_COMPLETE.**

-1. The CloudFormation template created the EFS filesystem and mounted them on the EC2 container instances.
+1. The CloudFormation template created the EFS filesystem and mounted it on the EC2 container instances.
 But how do the containers gain access to the EFS filesystem?
 Let’s look at the linkage between the containers and EFS.
     [Go to the ECS